MySQL

 Note

-Supported in Ververica Runtime (VVR) 11.0 and later versions.
+Supported only in VVR 11.0 and later.

 scan.incremental.snapshot.backfill.skip